 Who is caring for first aid?
 Even potective clothing and careful driving won’t eliminate the risk of accidents and injuries completely.
 Our guides accompanying you on tour are skilled and prepared to give first aid and help with necessary steps for any rescue action.
 But we ask you to have a first-aid kit on hand and it is undoubtedly useful to be fit with basic first aid knowledge.

 What happens, if something happens?: please follow this link in regards of accident/insurance.

 Do I need a driver’s licence?
 To participate on our tours you will need an international drivers licence.
-Please contact your relevant authority.
+Please contact your relevant authority well in advance.

 How to handle country’s currency?
 The currency in Namibia is the Namibian Dollar (N$) and the Rand (ZAR) in South Africa.
-There’s a cash limit of N$ 5000,- in Namibia as well as ZAR 5000,- in South Africa that may be brought to the country.
-But at arrival in Windhoek or Cape Town you can also easily change at a forex counter.
-Master cards and VISA cards also allow to withdraw money from ATM’s.
+There’s a cash limit of USD50.000,- in Namibia that may be brought to the country.
+After arrival at Windhoek or Cape Town it's no problem to easily change cash at forex counters.
+Master cards and VISA cards also allow to withdraw money from ATM’s nationwide.
 Credit cards are widely accepted in shops and hotels.
-There’s however no limit to import Euros.
-You should have at least a bit cash along especially for petrol on tour, as that is to be paid cash only.
-Usually an equivalent of 250-300 € is sufficient to cover the extra costs.
+We recommend to have at least a bit cash along for any case, usually an equivalent of 250-300 € cash is sufficient to cover the personal extra expenses.